 16.01212 - Seniority Credit for Military Service.
 Seniority credit shall be granted for each year or major portion thereof of active service in the armed forces of the United States or in any women's organization officially connected therewith, during any war or armed conflict in which the United States engaged and which was gained prior to entry in the City Service.
 A veteran who was reinstated from military leave shall receive seniority credits for the time spent on such leave on the same basis as if it were City service.

-16.0122 - City Service - Employees In Classes Represented by Locals 2186 and 2187 of District Council 47, Employees in Classes with the Pay-roll Union Code A, M and I Represented by District Council 33, Employees in Classes Represented by the Fraternal Order of Police, Lodge 5 and Non-Represented employees.
-The employee's longevity date, as maintained by the Office of Human Resources Information System, will be used to compute the employee's seniority credit.
+16.0122 - City Service Employees in Classes Represented by Locals 2186 and 2187 of District Council 47, Employees in Classes with the Pay-roll Union Code A, M and I Represented by District Council 33, Employees in Classes Represented by the Fraternal Order of Police, Lodge 5 and Non-Represented Employees.
+The employees longevity date, as maintained by the Office of Human Resources Information System, will be used to compute the employees seniority credit.

 16.013 - PERFORMANCE RATING CREDIT.
 Performance rating credit shall be computed on the basis of the employee's last performance report for the class designated for layoff and which has been on file with the Director as required by the Regulations thirty (30) days prior to the date the employee is notified of layoff, in the following manner: Zero (0) points shall be assigned to each Unsatisfactory or Unacceptable factor rating; ten (10) points shall be assigned to each Improvement Needed factor rating; twenty (20) points to each Satisfactory factor rating; twenty-five (25) points to each Superior factor rating; and thirty (30) points to each Outstanding factor rating.
 To obtain the performance rating credit of an employee the sum of all points assigned to him on his performance report shall be divided by the total number of utilized factors.
 In the event there is no performance report on file for an employee for the class designated for layoff as required in this section, the employee's performance shall be deemed to be Satisfactory in all respects.